DEFRA/defra-ai-sdlc/pages/appendix/prompt-library/product/prompt-sequence-diagram.md

 2. Identify relationships.
 Map how components interact and communicate.
 3. Trace data flow.
 Visualise how data moves through the system.
 4. Determine boundaries.
 Identify service boundaries, external dependencies, and integration points.
+5. Ask any follow up questions that will clear up any ambiguities if needed.

 # Output